Multi-magnon quantum many-body scars from tensor operators: The Symmetry-based framework and RSGA

 \item The degeneracy of these multiplets is lifted to equally spaced towers by the spectrum generating term ${H_{\text{SG}}=\Omega Q^{z}}$.

 \item Finally, the symmetry-breaking term ${H_{\text{A}}}$ preserves the target states as scars by annihilating them

-and connecting eigenstates across different symmetry sectors of ${H_{\text{sym}}}$ so that the rest of the energy spectrum is generic and thermalizing. \end{enumerate} A base state ${\ket{\psi_0}}$ may be (but not necessarily) chosen from an eigenstate of ${Q^2}$.
-For instance, in Eq.~\ref{eq:multimagnonstate}, ${\{\ket{\psi_{0,N}(p)}\}}$ may be regarded as a set of base states, and those with ${1<N<L-1}$ are not eigenstates of ${S^2}$, which restricts the form of ${H_{\text{sym}}}$.
+and connecting eigenstates across different symmetry sectors of ${H_{\text{sym}}}$ so that the rest of the energy spectrum is generic and thermalizing. \end{enumerate} A base state ${\ket{\psi_0}}$ need not be chosen to be an eigenstate of ${Q^2}$.
+For instance, in Eq.~\eqref{eq:multimagnonstate}, ${\{\ket{\psi_{0,N}(p_0)}\}}$ may be regarded as a set of base states, and those with ${1<N<L-1}$ are not eigenstates of ${S^2}$, which restricts the form of ${H_{\text{sym}}}$.

 Scarred Hamiltonians satisfying a SGA can be further classified under the RSGA framework \cite{moudgalya_rsga_2020}.
 Suppose

 Given ${\ket{\psi_0}}$ and ${Q^-}$, a Hamiltonian ${H}$ is said to exhibit a restricted spectrum generating algebra of order ${M}$ (RSGA-${M}$) if it satisfies